antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

 ```

-If we run the code now, the workflow will close immediately after starting (you can test it), but we want the accounts
+If we run the code now, the workflow will close immediately after starting (you can test it).
+We want the account Workflow to be long-running,
-workflows to be long-running, allowing interaction.
+allowing interaction.

-Set the value `account` passed to the method as instance variables and block `Workflow.await` until `closeAccount` becomes true:
+Assign the value `account` passed to the `open` method to `this.account`, and block `Workflow.await` until `closeAccount` becomes true:
 ```
     @Override
     public void open(final Account account) {